rileybathurst/riley/README.md

 - check into redirects for changed categories
 - wp-pages folder needs to be fillled in
 - breadcrumbs if is attachment isnt working?
+- connect references and posts
+- add social networks to the footers
+- snow page needs love to fix broken links

 ### Featured Categories